bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/carmine_interview.md

 > ///// TRANSMISSION END /////

 > Second Note - Intro
 > That’s all I could pull for now.
 I'm working a deeper loop through the Siberian subnet.
-Found an old key embedded in a Gut Wrench B-side file, of all places, might be bait, might be a breach point.
+Found an old key embedded
+> in a Gut Wrench B-side file, of all places, might be bait, might be a breach point.
 Either way, I'll be back.
-Keep eyes off the mirrors.
+> Keep eyes off the mirrors.
 If it flickers, blink slow.
 >
 > -L

+> Extra
+> [Clickable Nex Gen Logo at the Bottom (after clicking for text):]
+>
+> APPLICATION NAME: PLACEHOLDER || STATUS: ACTIVE;
+>
+> [Render of Nex Gen Logo]

 " | markdownify }}
 </details>